anosidium/HacKit-Feedback-And-Support/README.md

 It is a reader for <a href="https://news.ycombinator.com">Hacker News</a>, so that means you can read stories, comments and view polls from the website and can also search stories and polls.

 The app was developed by a British macOS and iOS developer during the Coronavirus pandemic.
-He started it last year in 2020.
+He started it in 2020.
 The first iteration of HacKit was developed for `macOS Catalina` and went through a number of iterations and then rebuilt completely from scratch for `macOS Big Sur`.

 # Features